brillout/wildcard-api/docs/readme.template.md

 async function callEndpoint() {
   await server.myEndpoint({some: 'arguments' }, 'second arg');

-  // Normally, Wildcard would pass the arguments in the HTTP request URL:
+  // Normally, Telefunc would pass the arguments in the HTTP request URL:
   //   POST /_telefunc/myEndpoint/[{"some":"arguments"},"second arg"] HTTP/1.1

   // But because we have set `shortUrl` to `true`,
-  // Wildcard passes the arguments in the HTTP request body instead:
+  // Telefunc passes the arguments in the HTTP request body instead:
   //   POST /_telefunc/myEndpoint HTTP/1.1
   //   Request payload: [{"some":"arguments"},"second arg"]
 };